CECTC/dbpack-samples/tcc/README.md

 or `docker logs dbpack2`, then, you will see confirm interface be called automatically.

-After executing `curl -XPOST http://localhost:8080/transfer-cancel`, check log by `docker logs dbpack1` or `docker logs dbpack2`, then, you will see cancel interface be called automatically.
+After executing `curl -XPOST http://localhost:8080/transfer-cancel`, check log by `docker logs dbpack1` or `docker logs dbpack2`, then, you will see cancel API been called automatically.